 Quotes from Vincent Willem van Gogh – a Post-Impressionist painter.
 He was a Dutch artist whose work had a far-reaching influence on 20th-century art.

 William Arthur Ward, is one of America’s most quoted writers of inspirational maxims.
 More than 100 articles, poems and meditations written by Ward have been published in such magazines as Reader’s Digest.

 William Clement Stone was a businessman, philanthropist and New Thought self-help book author.

 Publius Vergilius Maro, usually called Virgil in English, was an ancient Roman poet of the Augustan period.
 He is known for three major works of Latin literature, the Eclogues, the Georgics, and the epic Aeneid.

 Zora Neale Hurston was an American folklorist, anthropologist, and author.
 Of Hurston’s four novels and more than 50 published short stories, plays, and essays, she is best known for her 1937 novel Their Eyes Were Watching God.

 Francis Bacon was an Irish-born British figurative painter known for his bold, emotionally charged and raw imagery.

 A four-time Pulitzer Prize winner in poetry, American Robert Frost depicted realistic New England life through language and situations familiar to the common man

 Chuang Tzu (369-286 B.C.) was a leading philosopher representing the Taoist strain in Chinese thought.
-Using parable and anecdote, allegory and paradox, he set forth the early ideas of what was to become the Taoist school.
 Central to these is the belief that only by understanding Tao (the Way of Nature) and dwelling in its unity can man achieve true happiness and freedom, in both life and death.